Asymmetry of Frequency Distribution in Power Systems: Sources, Estimation, Impact and Control: Metrics

-To evaluate the asymmetry, we propose to calculate the left and right-hand side standard deviations of the frequency PDs, namely ``negative'' ($\sigma_{f-}$) for when the frequency is below the nominal ($f_n$) (sample size $\rm N_{-}$) and ``positive'' ($\sigma_{f+}$) when frequency is above $f_n$ (sample size $\rm N_{+}$).
+To measure asymmetry, we propose to calculate the left and right-hand side standard deviations of the FPDs, namely ``negative'' ($\sigma_{f-}$) for when the frequency is below the nominal ($f_n$) (sample size $N_{-}$) and ``positive'' ($\sigma_{f+}$) when frequency is above $f_n$ (sample size $N_{+}$).
 Then, we calculate the frequency standard deviation $\sigma_f$ using a weighted-average method of the two standard deviations ($\sigma_{f-}$, $\sigma_{f+}$).
 Next, the asymmetry $\Delta \sigma_{f}$ is defined as the difference between $\sigma_{f-}$ and $\sigma_{f+}$.
 These equations are shown below:

-Note that the expressions in \eqref{eq:sigma2} are substantially equal as, in practice, very few measurements are exactly equal to $f_n$ (e.g., 50 Hz).
+Note that the expressions in \eqref{eq:sigma2} are substantially equal as, in practice, very few measurements are exactly equal to $f_n$.

+As there are other existing asymmetry-based metrics used in the literature such as the skewness parameter, $\beta_{f}$, we calculate and compare it, where relevant, with $\Delta \sigma_{f}$.
+The skewness $\beta_f$ is defined as follows \cite{schafer2018non}:

+where $\mu_{f}$ is the mean of system frequency.
+Note that if $\beta_{f}$ equals to zero the distribution is Gaussian (symmetric).
+In contrast, a non-zero skewness ($\beta_{f}$) implies a distribution that is not symmetric.

-Another key metric of frequency quality used by transmission system operators (TSOs) is the so-called 100 mHz criteria which measures the minutes frequency spends outside the $\pm$100 mHz range \cite{10253411}.
-We calculate these minutes in all scenarios below.
+Another key metric of frequency quality used by TSOs is the so-called $\pm$100 mHz criteria which measures the minutes frequency spends outside the $\pm$100 mHz range (i.e., keeping frequency within this range for more than 98\% of the time) \cite{10253411}.
+We calculate these minutes in relevant scenarios discussed in Section \ref{sec:case}.